FMMT666/launchpad.py/README.md

 ---
 ## Upcoming attractions, notes and thoughts

+  - "Pro": Also Mk2; flash/pulse LEDs
+  - "Pro": Also Mk2; set flash/pulse frequency
+  - "All": RGB to colorcode approximation (for flash/pulse methods)
   - "DCR": query mode
   - "CXL": x/y support (if it makes sense...)
   - "Mk1": example/test code
   - "All": LedCtrlChar() make y-offset work
   - "Pro": change ButtonStateXY() to return True/False + velocity, as in the LaunchKeyMini
   - "Pro": remove the "Mk1" compatibility from the "Pro" functions (blue LEDs and intensity values)
-  - "Pro": flash LEDs
-  - "Pro": pulse LEDs
   - "All": [r,g,b] lists for colors, instead of single args (might affect compatibility)
   - "Pro": implement native text scrolling
   - "Pro": support full analog reads (button already pressed, but intensity changes)